leanprover/theorem_proving_in_lean4/inductive_types.md

 # end Hidden
 ```

-One again, you can reduce the proof to:
+Once again, you can reduce the proof to:

 ```lean
 open Nat